cconsta1/cconsta1.github.io/_pages/talks.md

 ### 2020

-- Presentation: “**Open science and FAIR principles**” for “**First NI4OS-Europe capacity-building event for Cyprus**” at the Cyprus Institute, Nicosia, Cyprus, November 2020
+- Presentation: “**Open science and FAIR principles**” for “**First NI4OS-Europe capacity-building event for Cyprus**” at the Cyprus Institute, Nicosia, Cyprus, October 2020

 ### 2017